-What is Statement of Insolvency Practice 16 (SIP 16)?
+What is Statement of Insolvency Practice 16 (SIP 16) and what does it mean for Pre-Pack Administration?

 A 2015 version can be seen here - It includes information about the pre-pack pool (set up to review cases from 2nd November 2015 via an online portal).
 You can apply to have the case reviewed by the pool here: https://www.prepackpool.co.uk/.
 The service costs £800 + VAT.